shambhavichaugule/cnn/README.md

 Using a pretrained model incorrectly (40%) is worse than building from scratch (82%).
 Evaluating augmentation too early (78% at 20 epochs) makes it look like it failed when it actually needed more time.
 Both are PM failures as much as engineering failures — because the PM must define evaluation criteria, not just read the final number.

 ---

-*Built as part of a learning journey from Senior PM to AI PM — April 2026*